canturk/qmtoolbox/README.md

 	for HO coupled to the qubit.
 It setups qubit-HO systems, and simulates quadrature measurement and generates a measurement trajectory.

-	- ThermalQMP, inherited from QuadMeasure, describes either thermal inital state or initial thermal displacement state of HO at a given temperature.
+	- ThermalQM, inherited from QuadMeasure, describes either thermal inital state or initial thermal displacement state of HO at a given temperature.